ravo10/FIN-OS/README.md

 - Updated GUI colors to match new logo
 ### 0.0.42 ( 30.03.21 )
 - Fixed a few minor bugs
+### 0.0.5 ( 02.04.21 )
+- Math and logic for checking if a to be new vector line crosses any old vector lines ( not allowed )

 ## @todo
-- BUG: Check if any vector lines (two points) are intersecting for area, and do not allow that
+- BUG: Adjust logic for checking if a vector crosses when prop does not not spawn in a perfect position like many flat PHX's

 ## Licence
 This addon is created by [ravo (Norway)](https://steamcommunity.com/sharedfiles/filedetails/?id=1647345157) or the uploader of this current viewed [SWEP](https://steamcommunity.com/sharedfiles/filedetails/?id=2440349261) on Steam Workshop.
 All of the custom code created by the creator/uploader (this site), that is given for FIN OS Tool, is supplied under the: [CC BY-NC-SA 4.0 Licence](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) If not specified otherwise.

 ### Copyright content
-* The tool model is a modded version of the original Garry's Mod toolgun.
+* The tool model is a modded version of the original Garry's Mod toolgun

 ## Author
 *ravo Norway*